If you’ve started to learn jazz guitar, then you’ll agree that it can seem like an overwhelming task.

-Having a strong foundation with these technical concepts is essential for the vast majority of Jazz guitarists.
+Having a strong foundation with these techniques is essential.

-If you’re one of a small percentage of players who can pick up a guitar, and with little or knowledge of scales, chords, or arpeggios rip a solo that sounds like Jim Hall meets Mike Stern, then you can skip to the next section.
+If you’re in the small percentage of players who can pick up a guitar, and with no knowledge rip a solo that sounds like Jim Hall meets Mike Stern, then skip to the next section.

 If you’re not one of those players, read on.

 To progress as a jazz guitarist, you need to think of chords, arpeggios, and scales as the foundation of your jazz house.